466152112/ListRank-MF/README.md

 to get a predicted score of item I23 for user U01.
 To get a ranked list for a user, we run the finalPrediction method for each item in the dataset for that user.
 Sorting the list in descending order in terms of the score gives us the ranked list.

 ## Note
-The code has'nt been tested thoughrly.
+The code hasn't been tested thoughrly.
 If you find any mistakes, please do let me know.
 If you use this code in any projects/research, I would like to learn more about how you used it.

 ## License